dmitrytavern/vite-imagetools-laravel/README.md

 # Imagetools

+This repository has been cloned, slightly modified and will be abandoned once the same functionality is available in the [original repository](https://github.com/JonasKruckenberg/imagetools).

 A toolbox of easy-to-use import directives that transform and optimize your images at compile-time.
 All of the image transformations are powered by [sharp](https://sharp.pixelplumbing.com).